lanmarc77/playaway/README.md

 New progress bar time display mode (only for the graphics model):
 The 7 segment model was missing everything after the NMD014 tag.
 I figured out if this information is present the 7 segment model simply does not care and plays the files as usual.
 The graphics model on the other hand then does not display the length of the progress bar based from the complete audio book but from the currently playing chapter.
 On every chapter change it resets back and starts again.
 By leaving out the ELA tag one can choose on the graphics model how the progress bar should look.

+# Key combos
+- when in paused mode SPD+REWIND allows to reset all settings, one needs to press PLAY to accept
+- when in play mode SPD+REWIND locks the keys of the Playaway 7 segment model, unlock again with the same combo
+- when in play mode SPD+EQ shows version information of the firmware and audio book (more research is required to understand what all the numbers mean)

 # The Perl script
-The script assumes it can write to the current directory and has only been tested with Linux.
-It assumes ffmpeg, wine and mktemp is callable.
-No additional modules are needed.
+The script assumes it can write to the current directory and only works with Linux.
+It assumes `ffmpeg` and `mktemp` are callable.
+No additional Perl modules are needed.
-It expects all files to be converted (.mp3/.amr/.awb) within the same directory where it is placed as well as the encoder.exe and er-libisomedia.dll.
+It expects all audio files to be converted within the same directory where it is placed.
 It will create a local directory based on the book name you choose and place all converted files there to copy on your Playaway.
 All existing files of the Playaway can be deleted or backed up if you need them later.
 The script tries to detect all errors so as long as no "ERROR: ..." message appears everything is ok.
-The script does not hide the output of the called commands and is therefore very talkative.
+The script does not hide all the output of the called commands and is therefore a bit talkative.
 The chapter order is determined by a simple Perl sort which sorts based on ASCII position.

+## AMR-WB+ encoder
+Finally the AMR-WB+ encoder binary `encoder-new` is also needed in the current directory.
+This binary can be compiled from [this original repository](https://github.com/kholia/amr-wbp-plus) (Thank you Dhiru Kohlia!) or directly downloaded as [statically compiled Linux binaries from my fork repository](https://github.com/lanmarc77/amr-wbp-plus/releases).

 # Other findings